paulgazz/kconfig_case_studies/scripts/deduplicate_project/README.md

 -v: Specify level of verbosity (use more v's for more verbosity)

 --cores: Specify the number of cores to use (should not exceed the number of cores of your VM.
-You can configure this manually through Virtualbox settings on the host machine).
+You can configure the number of cores on the VM manually through Virtualbox settings on the host machine).

 -f/--force: Force the tool to overwrite existing results rather than failing.